 When used effectively they boost customer satisfaction and loyalty, bring increased sales for your business, and help you build an audience that’s as loyal as a golden retriever (though not as cute, sorry.)

 Why not start today?
-With Paperform you can set up a beautiful landing page for your new rewards program and start collecting sign ups today.
-Get started with our 14 day free trial — no credit card required.
+With Paperform you can set up website or embedded sign-up form for your rewards program today.
+Get started with a 14 day free trial — no credit card required.

 This post was written by a guest author named Raul Galera, Chief Advocate at ReferralCandy.